Sherlock-Holo/holosocks/README.md

-# Shadowsocks
+# Holosocks
-a simple Shadowsocks
+a simple proxy tool like Shadowsocks but it is not compatible with Shadowsocks

 ## No lathe, no CNC, just create by hands.